-Just this week my oldest son informed me he felt terrible, but he really didn’t need to tell me.
+Just this week my oldest son informed me he felt terrible.
 I could see from his pale face and runny nose that he did not feel well.
 He called his place of employment, a pizza place, to let them know he was sick.
-Much to my surprise, they wanted him to come in to work.
+Much to my surprise, they still wanted him to come in to work.

-While a runny nose might not interfere with him completing his work, it’s definitely not what I would want to see as a customer coming in to eat!
-Yes, I know there are rules in place about hand washing and such, however germs often become airborne and can land on surfaces or even food!
+While a runny nose might not interfere with him completing his work, it's definitely not what I would want to see as a customer coming in to eat!
+Yes, I know there are cleanliness rules in place, however germs often become airborne and can land on surfaces or even food!

 This started me thinking about how often we end up going to work, school, church or daycare while sick.
 With preschool and early elementary age children, we know that the youngsters probably aren't going to wash their hands and are much less likely to cover a sneeze.
 All of this means that a child with a cold is most likely going to be contagious.
 Unfortunately, this means it's best to keep that child home.

-Many times a common cold can be managed while still attending school, however certain types of illnesses would be better off treated at home.
+Many times a common cold can be managed while still attending school.
+Certain types of illnesses are better off treated at home.
 Depending on the type of illness the child may or may not be better off at home.
 A cough can actually make a child feel really tired, plus it spreads germs around.
 Going to school with a sore throat is miserable.
 While the agonizing decision is hard to make, it must be done.

-Although I no longer work outside the home, there was a time when I was faced with the decision of sending a sick child to school or missing work to stay home.
-Especially agonizing when you are a single mom, trust me, I’ve been there.
+Although I no longer work outside the home, there was a time when I too faced this dilemma.
+Especially agonizing when you are a single mom, trust me, I've been there.
 So, I completely understand the dilemma of working moms and dads.
 Your boss expects you to be at work, but your child is sick and now you are faced with a tough and agonizing decision.
 Send the child to school or stay home?

 Diarrhea and vomiting are two symptoms that pretty much guarantee staying home!
-If you disagree, please read this post “We’ve been up all night vomiting.”
+If you disagree, please read this post “We've been up all night vomiting.”
 If a child is vomiting or has diarrhea, its important that those symptoms be completely resolved before you send your child to daycare (including church!) or school.
-If you are unsure of how to handle these symptoms, read this article, and please don’t give your child sugary sprite or other soft drinks.
+If you are unsure of how to handle these symptoms, ask your doctor, and please don't give your child sugary sprite or other soft drinks.
 Bottom line: Keep your child at home if she has vomited twice or more in the last 24 hours.

 If your child has a fever of 101 or higher, keep them home.
 This goes for adults as well!
 If you have a fever, stay home from work.
-Now, I know that is easier said than done with many jobs, but if it is at all possible, please stay home and treat yourself.
+Now, I know that is easier said than done, but if possible, please stay home and treat yourself.
 If it is absolutely impossible to stay home at least wear a mask.
 That will teach your boss a lesson about making sick people come to work!